malachi-iot/estdlib/README.md

 ## Strings

 All strings can operate in either null-terimanted or explicit size-tracked modes.
-Note that as of this writing, size-tracked modes are not fully operational or tested but the feature is architected in.

 ### estd::basic_string